The village of North Curry forms the core of North Curry Parish, with more than half (56%) of the parish population occupying 10% of the land area.

 North Curry village serves as a resource for the rest of the parish and for other villages nearby.

 In 2006, villagers opened a coffee shop, staffed by 70 volunteers, in a converted barn.
 The coffee shop offers artwork and crafts by local artists, along with hot food, homemade cakes, and good cheer.
 Proceeds from the coffee shop go to charity.
 The coffee shop is part of the refurbished Town Farm Barn, in the loft of which are housed the North Curry Archives.
 Apart from artefacts from the past, the records of people and places going back centuries are being sourced daily for those seeking Family Tree Information.

-The village is well-provided with community facilities, and is designated in Taunton Deane core strategy as a minor rural centre.
+The village is well-provided with community facilities and is designated in Somerset West and Taunton core strategy as a minor rural centre.